Drug-related deaths in England and Wales rise to record high

 The figures cover drug abuse and dependence, fatal accidents, suicides and complications involving controlled and non-controlled drugs, prescription and over-the-counter medications.

-Around half of these deaths registered in 2021 will have occurred in previous years due to death registration delays.
+Around half of the deaths registered in 2021 will have occurred in previous years due to death registration delays.

 The figures show the rates of drug-related deaths have risen 81.1% since 2012, when there were 46.6 deaths per million people.